Vietnam.vn - Nền tảng quảng bá Việt Nam

 1. Hangi - The essence of traditional Maori cuisine

-2. Lamb Roast - World- class Grill
+2. Lamb Roast - A world- class grilled dish.

 4. Pavlova - The pride of New Zealand cuisine

-7. Kiwifruit - National symbol
+7. Kiwifruit - A national symbol

-9. Manuka Honey - A gift from nature
+9. Manuka Honey - A Gift from Nature

 Manuka honey (Image source: Collected)